Skip to main content

 The process begins with a prevailing wage request to the Department of Labor, which determines the minimum wage the employer must offer for the position.
 The prevailing wage is based on the occupation, location, and minimum requirements of the job.

 After receiving the prevailing wage determination, the employer must conduct a prescribed recruitment campaign.
-This includes placing job orders with the state workforce agency, posting newspaper advertisements, and conducting additional recruitment steps for professional positions.
-The recruitment must be completed within specific timeframes and documented thoroughly.
+Standard steps include a job order with the state workforce agency, two Sunday newspaper advertisements, and an internal job posting.
+For professional positions — those requiring a bachelor's degree or higher — DOL regulations require three additional recruitment steps selected from a prescribed list, such as job fairs, campus recruiting, or professional organization listings.
+All recruitment must be completed within specific timeframes and documented thoroughly.

 Following the recruitment phase, there is a mandatory 30-day waiting period before the PERM application can be filed.
 If the recruitment did not yield any qualified U.S. applicants, the employer files the ETA Form 9089 electronically with the Department of Labor.